TPC

 August 2000

-TPC Benchmark Status is published every two months.
+TPC Benchmark Status is published about every two months.
 The first and primary purpose of the newsletter is to keep interested parties informed about the content, issues, and schedule of the TPC's benchmark development efforts.
 The second purpose is to invite new members to join these important development efforts.
 We've already outlined most of the reasons for joining the TPC in another article, Why Join.
 To receive the status report by email, please click here.

 Last Meeting